Lecturer of Theatre

 She is co-founder of Famous Letter Writer, an interdisciplinary pop arts collective.
 They make artisanal pop music, experimental cinema, and produce creative experiences and events at the intersection of public humanities and pop culture.
 Their first record, Warhola, premiered through American Songwriter, was featured nationally on NPR’s Songs of the Week, and was named one of the best records of 2020 by Burlington’s Seven Days.
 Their short films have screened internationally, and they were awarded the North Country Filmmaker Award by the Snowtown Film Festival.
 They recently won a 2023 New York State Council on the Arts Support for Artists grant with the Adirondack Lakes Center for the Arts for their next project DADAMAMA.

-Combining a unique background in arts and cultural leadership, conceptual community engagement, and performance, Julia helps her students become effective communicators, writers, leaders, artists, and citizens.
+Combining a unique background in arts and cultural leadership, finance, conceptual community engagement, and performance, Julia helps her students become effective communicators, writers, leaders, artists, and citizens.
 Julia lives in Plattsburgh with her husband, three sons, daughter, cat, fish, and frogs.